Le'Veon Bell: Professional career

+Pre-draft

 Coming out of Michigan State, Bell was projected by the majority of analysts to be a second or third round selection.
 He was ranked as the fifth best running back by NFLDraftScout.com and ranked the best overall running back by NFL analyst Bucky Brooks.
 He received an invitation to the NFL Combine and participated in all workouts and positional drills.

 Bell was satisfied with his combine performance and only performed positional drills at Michigan State's Pro Day.
 Bell, Dion Sims, William Gholston, Johnny Adams, and five other Michigan State prospects worked out in front of scouts and representatives from 29 NFL teams.
 The only head coach that attended was Pittsburgh Steelers' head coach Mike Tomlin.
-Scouts considered Bell a big bruising back with quick feet and lower body strength and also gave him positive reviews for his ability to run north-south, for his strong cuts, and nice bursts through holes.
+Scouts considered Bell a big bruising back with quick feet and lower body strength and also gave him positive reviews for his ability to run north–south, for his strong cuts, and nice bursts through holes.
 The only negative reviews were based on his limited ball-carrier vision, inconsistent blocking, and his height that would possibly affect his speed and ability to dodge tacklers.